dipscope/TypeManager.TS/README.md

 Thanks for checking this package.
 If you like it please give repo a star.

-Have any improvements in mind?
-Feel free to create an issue.
+Feel free to create an issue if you find any mistakes in documentation or have any improvements in mind.

 I wish you good luck and happy coding! ;)